 Getting a routine eye exam at the prescribed interval is as important as seeing your family doctor, eating healthy or exercising.
 The most common reason people visit the eye doctor is refractive error – the inability to see far away, close-up or blurry vision.
-The well eye care doctors of Strong Vision diagnose refractive error and treat it by prescribing contact lenses and glasses.
+Our well eye care doctors diagnose refractive error and treat it by prescribing contact lenses and glasses.
 But, we do much more.

 Every exam we perform is a detailed look into your health.
-Some people romanticize that our eyes are windows to the soul.
-Our doctors see them as windows to your wellness.
-Poor vision can be caused a lot more than refractive error—your need for glasses.
+Your eyes are windows to your wellness and poor vision can be caused a lot more than your need for glasses.
 When you come to us, rest assured that you’re getting more than a prescription for corrective eye wear.

 The following eye examination intervals are recommended by the American Academy of Ophthalmology and/or the American of Optometry: